Health & safety legislation for holiday let cottages

 You should also ensure that guests are given operating instructions for all equipment in the holiday home.

-Here are some useful guides to electrical safety that you can view and download:
+Here are some useful guides to electrical safety:

 Swimming pool safety